GUVSWMD

 TVs may not go in the trash.
 They can be recycled with the State of Vermont’s electronics recycling program.
 Call the GUV office at 802.674.4474 or Click here for more information.

 Before you pitch your unwanted clothing and bedroom linens, consider having a neighborhood yard sale or a clothing swap party with friends.
-Click here and scroll to the Reuse Guide page of our "What To Do With..."
-Guide for an updated list of local thrift and consignment shops.
-If your clothing is torn or stained, offer them as rags to your local mechanic or place them in an Apparel Impact container.
-Click here for more information.
+If your clothing is torn or stained, offer them as rags to your local mechanic if any of the locations under "Clothing/Textiles" won't accept them.

 Thermometers and Thermostats